IABTechLab/dt-cdn/documentation/README_development.md

 4.  git checkout candidate
 5.  git pull
 6.  git merge --no-ff master
-7.  git tag v1.5.39 (update to your version number as set in step 1)
+7.  git tag v1.5.42 (update to your version number as set in step 1)
 8.  git push --follow-tags  (and then wait to confirm CircleCI build is successful)
-9.  git push --force origin v1.5.39:release (then wait for successful CircleCI build)
+9.  git push --force origin v1.5.42:release (then wait for successful CircleCI build)
 10. git checkout master
-11. git tag v1.5.37
-12. git push origin v1.5.37
+11. git push origin v1.5.42
-13. Go to project site on Github and draft a new release
+12. Go to project site on Github and draft a new release
-14. Reflect release notes in the `Release Notes` wiki page at https://github.com/digi-trust/dt-cdn/wiki/Release-Notes
+13. Reflect release notes in the `Release Notes` wiki page at https://github.com/digi-trust/dt-cdn/wiki/Release-Notes

 ## Development Roadmap Notes
 The library is moving to slim down and remove unused code from the iframe.
 Within the package.json file are two script commands that are part of this, but unused at the moment:
 *    "buildFrameScript": "browserify src/digitrust_iframe_embed.js -do dist/digitrust_iframe.js",
 *    "packFrameScript": "uglifyjs dist/digitrust_iframe.js -o dist/digitrust_iframe.min.js",